eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

     </video>

 In this final case, the controller is able to successfully recover the latest state of each sensor (data instance) when it joins the application.
-In addition, it uses optimmum resources (it only requires one topic and one suscription) and guarantees a minimum discovery overhead.
+In addition, it uses optimum resources (it only requires one topic and one subscription) and guarantees a minimum discovery overhead.
 Hence, it is by using topic keys when we assure that the latest status of each instance (sensor) is received.
-This is because the Quality of Servie settings are applied per data instance.
+This is because the Quality of Service settings are applied per data instance.
 These and further benefits can be explored in :ref:`benefits_of_topic_keys`.